pmahnke/mahnke-cocktails/recipe_processed/white_stallion.md

   "recipeInstructions": [
     {
       "@type": "HowToStep",
-      "text": "- Method: Shaken"
+      "text": "Method: Shaken"
     },
     {
       "@type": "HowToStep",
-      "text": "- Pour: Open Pour"
+      "text": "Pour: Open Pour"
     },
     {
       "@type": "HowToStep",
-      "text": "- Glassware: Champagne Flute"
+      "text": "Glassware: Champagne Flute"
     },
     {
       "@type": "HowToStep",
-      "text": "- Garnish: Expressed orange or lemon oil" },
+      "text": "Garnish: Expressed orange or lemon oil" },
     {
       "@type": "HowToStep",
-      "text": "- Special Prep: Add the gin, orange liqueur and ice cream to a shaking tin and shake till the ice cream has melted and the cocktail is chilled.
+      "text": "Special Prep: Add the gin, orange liqueur and ice cream to a shaking tin and shake till the ice cream has melted and the cocktail is chilled.
 Add champagne to the flute, then add the cocktail."
     }
     ],
   "recipeYield": "1 cocktail",